SuperElastix/elastix/CONTRIBUTING.md

   - STYLE: a change that does not impact the logic or execution of the code (improve coding style, comments, documentation)

 * Ensure the PR adheres to our [coding conventions](#coding-conventions).

+* We will review your PR and possibly suggest changes.
+We also have an automatic build and test system checking all PRs ([Travis-CI](https://travis-ci.org/)).
+When all lights are green, the PR will be merged.

 * More information on pull requests can be found [here](https://help.github.com/articles/creating-a-pull-request/) and [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).